ortava/request-a-loan/README.md

 You are now running the web application.
 Yay!

 ## Using the application:
-From the homepage, you will have the option to go to either the user's view or the admin's view.
-Just select which options you'd like and press the "Go" button.
+- From the homepage, you will have the option to go to either the user's view or the admin's view.
+Just select which options you'd like, and press the "Go" button.
+- You can press the title header at the top of each view to go back to the home page when you want to switch users or switch to admin.

 ___
 #### Thank you for using my application!